 FOIA requests must be in writing.
 No telephone requests will be accepted.

-The request must reasonably describe the specific records desired and must state that you will promptly pay the total fees chargeable under the regulation (see 45 C.F.R. § 612.10) or set a maximum amount you are willing to pay.
-Generally a single request for a limited number of investigation reports / closeout memoranda will not result in any fee because NSF does not charge if fees would total less than $25.
+The request must reasonably describe the specific records desired, provide a mailing address, and must state that you will promptly pay the total fees chargeable under the regulation (see 45 C.F.R. § 612.10) or set a maximum amount you are willing to pay.
+Generally a single request for a limited number of documents will not result in any fee because NSF does not charge if fees would total less than $25.

-The request should not identify a case by the name or other individually identifiable information about a person involved in the case, unless the case resulted in successful criminal prosecution or recent civil legal action against that person, or that person is currently debarred or voluntarily excluded governmentwide.
+Requests for investigative records should not identify a case by the name or other individually identifiable information about a person involved in the case.
 Examples of suitable descriptions are:

 "The case discussed on pages [#-#] of the [date or #] NSF OIG Semiannual Report to the Congress."

 PLEASE NOTE: If we receive a request that identifies a case by the name or other individually identifiable information about a person involved in the case — or by reference to very specific facts of the case — and if that case did not result in successful criminal prosecution or recent civil legal action against that person, or if that person is not currently debarred or voluntarily excluded governmentwide, then we will not confirm or deny the existence of an investigation involving that person; accordingly, we will provide no investigation reports, case closeout memoranda, or any other records related to any such request.